affinitydb/doc/terminology.md

 The [reference](./pathSQL reference [definition].md#create-timer) describes in detail how to declare timers.

 ###Communication PIN
-Communication PINs are special PINs with dual personality.
+Communication PINs (aka "CPINs") are special PINs with dual personality.
 Their "RAW" form (i.e. their plain and simple set of [properties](#property) and [values](#value)), defines the configuration of the communication, including a stack of [services](#service).